How to Learn Card Counting in Blackjack

 Card Counting Step Two - Learn the High/Low Card Count

 This is basic card counting.
 When cards 2-6 come up, you count +1.
 When cards 7-9 come up, you ignore them.
 With 10, face cards and aces, you count -1.
-The higher the score of your count, the better for you.
+The higher the score of your count, the better for you because that means that the remaining cards in the deck score high.

 Now take a deck of cards and deal out one card at a time.
 Start your count at zero.
 Begin counting with each card that is dealt.